Charles Palmer-Tomkinson

 Charles Anthony Palmer-Tomkinson (born 4 January 1940) is an English landowner and philanthropist, a former Olympic skier, and a close friend of King Charles III.

 Landowner

 The Palmer-Tomkinson family owns substantial lands in Leicestershire, in and around Birstall and Wanlip, having inherited Wanlip Hall.
 Circa 2001, Palmer-Tomkinson sold some land at Hallam Fields, Birstall, to Jelson Builders for development as homes, schools, and community buildings over the following ten years.
 In 2010, he donated £1 million to Longslade Community College (as of 2015 The Cedars Academy) to build The Palmer-Tomkinson Centre for post-16-year-old students.

 Charles Palmer-Tomkinson owns the 1200 acre Dummer Grange estate near Basingstoke, Hampshire.
-The late Major Ronald Ferguson and his younger daughter Sarah, Duchess of York were close neighbours at the 220 acre estate Dummer Down Farm.
+Major Ronald Ferguson and his younger daughter, Sarah, were close neighbours at the 220 acre estate Dummer Down Farm.
 As of 2006, Palmer-Tomkinson and his wife were living on their Dummer estate.

 He was appointed High Sheriff for Hampshire for 1994.